stellaurora/typewriter/README.md

 # My First Typewriter Config!
 #
 # All file paths in typewriter are relative to the configuration file that they are contained in
-# other than file paths potentially contained in variables, of which the CWD is the root configuration
+# other than file paths potentially contained in variables, of which the CWD is the parent directory
-# file.
+# of the configuration file.

 # This indicates an actual file to be managed under typewriter
 [[file]]